 Petrović, Jelena.
 "The Politics of Glitch or Aesthetics of Error?"
-Catalogue of Margareta Kern's solo exhibition "To Whom Does the World Belong?"
+Catalog of Margareta Kern's solo exhibition "To Whom Does the World Belong?"
 Cultural Center Belgrade, November 2015.

 Staal, Jonas et al. New World Summit (2012-). http://newworldsummit.org.

-Angela Y. Davis, The Meaning of Freedom: And Other Difficult Dialogues (San Francisco: City Light Books, 2012), 19.
+Angela Y. Davis, The Meaning of Freedom: The Other Difficult Dialogues (San Francisco: City Light Books, 2012), 19.

-Marx argues that capitalism perpetually generates human accumulation in the form of a "surplus population" of workers ( Capital, Volume 1 , New York: Penguin Books, 1976), and, moreover, "squanders human beings, living labor," resulting in a "waste of the workers' life and health" ( Capital, Volume 3 , New York: Penguin Books, 1981) .
+Marx Argues that capitalism perpetually Generates human accumulation in the form of a "surplus population" of workers ( Capital, Volume 1 , New York: Penguin Books, 1976) ( Capital, Volume 3 , New York: Penguin Books, 1981) .

 Ibid., 59.

 Ibid.
-The title of the Angela Davis's book consists of collections of public speeches, interviews, texts, and so on.
+Angela Davis's book consists of collections of public speeches, interviews, texts, and so on.

-Freedom: The Most Expensive Capitalist Word is the title of the theater play based on the authors' research trip to the world's most isolated country-North Korea.
-The two authors, Maja Pelević and Olga Dimitrijević, question the idea of freedom in the era of ever-intensifying global surveillance, and face the existing propaganda and dominant stereotypes of the North Korean totalitarian regime and Western neoliberal democracies.
+Freedom: The Most Expensive Capitalist Word is the title of the theater play for the authors' research trip to the world's most isolated country-North Korea.
+The two authors, Maja Pelević and Olga Dimitrijević, question the idea of freedom in the era of ever-intensifying global surveillance, and the existing propaganda and dominant stereotypes of the North Korean totalitarian regime and Western neoliberal democracies.
 See http://festival.bitef.rs/event/freedom-expensive-capitalist-word/ .

 Ibid., 7.

-See Jelena Petrović, "The Politics of Glitch or Aesthetics of Error?" in the catalogue of Margareta Kern's solo exhibition "To Whom Does the World Belong?" at the Cultural Center Belgrade, November 2015.
+See Jelena Petrović, "The Politics of Glitch or Aesthetics of Error?"
+In the catalog of Margareta Kern's solo exhibition "To Whom Does the World Belong?"
+At the Cultural Center Belgrade, November 2015.